-Hello!
-Is your Ebac 2650e dehumidifier not collecting any water in the container?
-If you’re experiencing this issue, then click here for some great tips.
+Is your Ebac 2650e dehumidifier not collecting any water in the container at times?

 Are you sure it is on?
 Yes, it is on.
 And it isn’t collecting water.